Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 For **merge sort**, $a = 2$, $b = 2$.
 While in some cases, the array is not divided exactly in half, we can ignore this because at most, the difference is one element.
-Also, to simply the equations, the base case is also ignored, because it takes $\Theta(1)$ time: <mark-blue>the running time of an algorithm  on an input of constant size is constant</mark-blue>.
+Also, to simply the equations, the base case is also ignored, because it takes $\Theta(1)$ time: <bmark>the running time of an algorithm  on an input of constant size is constant</bmark>.

 For merge sort, the recurrence can be described as:
 * **Divide**: The divide step just computes the middle of the subarray, which takes constant time.